 - Excess waste must be contained in boxes or sealed plastic bags weighing 40 pounds or less.

 - Although toters remain the property of the City, residents are encouraged to neatly stencil house numbers (2” max height) on the containers for ease of identification.
 Contact Public Works at (904) 247-5834 for replacement of broken toters.

-- Wrap all broken glass in newspaper to seal for safety and place only in toters.
+- Wrap all broken glass in newspaper to seal for safety and place only in garbage toters.

 - Separate garbage from yard waste for collection.

 - Please do not place garbage on or in front of vacant lots for pick up.
-Garbage is only picked up at properties improved for occupancy.
+Garbage is only picked up at properties approved for occupancy.

 - Garbage must not be stacked over water or gas meters, under low hanging tree limbs or utility wires, or beside mailboxes.

-- Do not place medical waste in garbage receptacles.
+- Do not place medical waste in garbage toters.

 - Do not place car parts curbside for collection -- contact a local scrap dealer for disposal.

 Appliances and tires are picked up every Tuesday and Friday by appointment only.
 To schedule a pick up, contact the Public Works Department at (904) 247-5834.